department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-update.md

 ![service under another name]({{site.baseurl}}/images/service-name.png)

 #### Usability guidance:
-- **The name template fields are conditional fields that are revealed when a user selects “yes.”**  Conditional fields are used in forms to reveal form elements that become relevant based on a users response to a question.
+- **The name template fields are conditional fields that are revealed when a user selects “yes.”**  Conditional fields are used in forms to reveal form elements that become relevant based on a user's response to a question.
 The blue border should be used to create a visual relationship between the parent question and conditional fields it reveals, and should overlap the top and bottom of parent and children.
 - **Use the list and loop pattern for adding multiple names.** The user will be able to add multiple names they’ve served under.
 See how the List and Loop pattern works in the section above.

 ### Reserves and National Guard and Federal Orders